-Figuring out what processes to implement can be as tricky as finding your way to the center of a labyrinth: standing up the wrong process can lead to a costly dead end.
-To help you find your way, we consulted our own ITSM managers to put together these 4 essential ServiceNow Best Practices that, once implemented, will help you prove the value of both ServiceNow and your team:
+Figuring out what ITSM best practices to implement can be as tricky as finding your way to the center of a labyrinth: standing up the wrong process can lead to a costly dead end.
+To help you find your way, we consulted our own ITSM managers to put together these 4 essential ServiceNow ITSM Best Practices that, once implemented, will help you prove the value of both ServiceNow and your team:

 1. Define and Document Your KPIs